brikis98/yevgeniy-brikman-homepage/_posts/2022-03-26-paradox-bound.md

 - Fun, mysterious premise that grabs you right at the start, and keeps you turning pages for a while.
 The idea of time travelers bouncing from place to place and time to time on a mysterious quest makes for entertaining reading.

-- With the exception of the generic white male protagonist, all the other characters are unique and interesting (especially the villains).
+- Except for the generic white male protagonist, all the other characters are unique and interesting (especially the villains).

-- A few really interesting moments that arise from the time travel "paradoxes."
+- A few fascinating moments that arise from the time travel "paradoxes."

 ## The not so good